livedooh-Git/ldsk-dynamic-samples/basic-workflow/readme.md

 3. Open the browser console to see the events being sent to the creative.
 4. The creative will choose a video after evaluating the inventory context.
 5. The creative will start playing the video after 5 seconds.

+## Important Considerations
+* **Video element tags**: If targeting your creative to a network with LDSK player that is using Samsung Tizen screens, do not to add a `<video>` element tag in your creative's HTML markup, instead add it programmatically with Javascript.
+This is because the Samsung Tizen screens struggle when more than one `<video>` element tag present, given that the creative is preloading behind the scenes, it is very possible that another `<video>` element tag is presently playing.
+This will cause the screen to blank into a black frame and the creative will not play.